Children wash their hands at an ECD center

 challenges, including a

 lack of access to health care and nutritious food.

 Nov.
 19 is World Toilet Day, and

 as we approach that date, keep in mind how you can help children live healthier

 One of the best ways you can help a

-child living in poverty in India is by becoming a child sponsor.
+child living in poverty and suffering from poor sanitation in India is by becoming a child sponsor.
 For just $28

 per month, you can ensure that a child has everything he or she needs to